 - Mac OS X 10.4/10.5 Intel and PPC 32-bit and Mac OS X 10.6 Intel 64-bit are supported. - Zope 2.12 or later needs to be installed and working.
-If you use Plone 4 or later, you will already have this installed. - Python 2.5 or later needs to be installed and working.
-You normally have Python already installed if you are using Zope 2.12 or later, - Mac OS X uses a variant of iODBC as system ODBC manager.
+If you use Plone 4.0 or later, you will already have this installed. - Python 2.6 or 2.7 needs to be installed and working.
+You normally have Python already installed if you are using Zope 2.12/Plone 4.0 or later, - Mac OS X uses a variant of iODBC as system ODBC manager.
 On Mac OS X 10.4 and 10.5 this comes pre-installed with the system.
 On Mac OS X 10.6, the ODBC manager is available from Apple as separate download.
+Alternatively, you can use the new ODBC Manager which is maintained by Actual Technologies.
 Please use the ODBC manager GUI interfaces to configure the data sources. - You should setup at least one configured and running ODBC data source for testing purposes.